j-carson/student-loan-regression/docs/ProjectSummary.md

 Once the data was read in, I further suppressed schools that were not primarily four year institutions, were for-profit schools, or which were online-only education.
 This left me a set of schools which I hoped would be more like comparing apples-to-apples.

 Once I dropped those rows, I dropped any columns that remained that had fewer than 400 observations as being too sparsely populated to work with.
-Many of these were columns created for items collected in previous years but no longer being surveyed.
+Many of these were columns that were entirely null-filled,  created for items collected in previous years but not collected in 2016-2017.
+Apparently no columns are ever dropped from the database.

-At this point I had a more manageable dataset of 1819 rows and 171 columns which I later used for further refinement and data cleaning.
+At this point I had a more manageable dataset of 1819 rows and 171 columns.
+That was still a lot of potential features to look at, but much more manageable than the original dataset.

 ### About Collegedata.com